 In 2016 I lost my mother suddenly.
-My mother (like many) had a tragic past and as a result, a deep level of brokenness we did not recognize.
+My mother (like many) I too had a tragic past and as a result, a deep level of brokenness we did not recognize.
 Mother spent forty-two years in a physically and mentally dysfunctional and very abusive relationship.

-Like myself, mom was a survivor of sexual abuse, it was unnatural to discuss the private things that went on in our home (airing our dirty laundry they would say).
+Like myself, mom was a survivor of sexual abuse, it was unnatural to discuss these private things that went on in our home (airing our dirty laundry they would say).
 As a result, the abuse was minimized as "the norm".